jeffebauer/duotone-plangrid-syntax/README.md

 ## Variations

 Here a list of all [DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
 Or at least the ones that have the `duotone` keyword added. :grin:

-## Create your own DuoTone theme

-Follow the short guide how to create your own DuoTone version.

-1. Clone this repo.
-2. Rename it (folder, package.json, etc).
-3. Change the colors in `styles/colors.less`.
-4. Publish!

-For more help, feel free to open a new issue.

-To create __screenshots__ you can use this [Sketch template](https://github.com/simurai/duotone-syntax/files/106441/DuoTone.zip).

-#### Keep your DuoTone theme up to date

-You can always watch this repo to get notified about changes and manually apply or cherry pick them into your theme too.

-Or once in while, just pull the latest version of this repo and drop it onto your theme.
-Then commit everything except

-- `styles/colors.less`
-- `LICENSE`
-- `package.json`
-- `README.md`

-Of course, if you make changes to one of the other files (like `styles/syntax-variables.less`) it will be overridden.
-So you might wanna make a note which files got customized.
-Upstream contributions are very welcomed too.